folkehelseinstituttet/Fhi.MoBa/Dietary data.md

 ### Important papers
 The MoBa food frequency questionnaire for assessing diet during pregnancy was developed specifically for pregnant women in MoBa and has been extensively validated.
 Researchers using dietary data from questionnaire 2 is encouraged to read and cite (if relevant) at least one of papers from the validation study (2-6).

-<a id="1">[1]</a>	 _Meltzer HM, Brantsaeter AL, Ydersbond TA, Alexander J, Haugen M. Methodological challenges when monitoring the diet of pregnant women in a large study: experiences from the Norwegian Mother and Child Cohort Study (MoBa).
-Matern Child Nutr 2008;4(1):14-27_ <br>
-<a id="2">[2]</a>	_Brantsaeter AL, Haugen M, Alexander J, Meltzer HM.
-Validity of a new food frequency questionnaire for pregnant women in the Norwegian Mother and Child Cohort Study (MoBa).
-Matern Child Nutr 2008;4(1):28-43_ <br>
-<a id="3">[3]</a> _Brantsaeter AL, Haugen M, Hagve TA, Aksnes L, Rasmussen SE, Julshamn K, et al. Self-Reported Dietary Supplement Use Is Confirmed by Biological Markers in the Norwegian Mother and Child Cohort Study (MoBa).
-Ann Nutr Metab 2007;51(2):146-54_ <br>
-<a id="4">[4]</a>	_Brantsaeter AL, Haugen M, Julshamn K, Alexander J, Meltzer HM.
-Evaluation of urinary iodine excretion as a biomarker for intake of milk and dairy products in pregnant women in the Norwegian Mother and Child Cohort Study (MoBa).
-Eur J Clin Nutr 2009;63(3):347-54_ <br>
-<a id="5">[5]</a> _Brantsaeter AL, Haugen M, Rasmussen SE, Alexander J, Samuelsen SO, Meltzer HM.
-Urine flavonoids and plasma carotenoids in the validation of fruit, vegetable and tea intake during pregnancy in the Norwegian Mother and Child Cohort Study (MoBa).
-Public Health Nutr 2007;10(8):838-47_ <br>
-<a id="6">[6]</a> _Brantsaeter AL, Haugen M, Thomassen Y, Ellingsen DG, Ydersbond TA, Hagve TA, et al. Exploration of biomarkers for total fish intake in pregnant Norwegian women.
-Public Health Nutr 2010;13(1):54-62_ <br>

  ## Nutrient intakes calculated from dietary supplements
  ### Important papers